-They learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.
+Pupils learn to understand and respect our common humanity, diversity and differences so that they can go on to form effective, fulfilling relationships that are an essential part of life and learning.

-In our school we choose to deliver Personal, Social, Health Education using Jigsaw, the mindful approach to PSHE.
+In our school we choose to deliver Personal, Social, Health Education using Jigsaw, the mindful approach to PSHCE.

-PSHE will support the development of the skills, attitudes, values and behaviour, which enable pupils to:
+PSHCE will support the development of the skills, attitudes, values and behaviour, which enable pupils to: